 The UNC Center for Excellence in Community Mental Health Advisory Board was created to support the mission of the Center by advising and assisting in the development of the overall strategy for the Center.
 The Board will serve as an advocate for Center programs to increase their visibility internally and externally and to assist in the Center's fundraising efforts.

-Elin Abercrombie, MA, Elin Abercrombie, MA, is a therapist and writer.
-Her current project is Behind the Wall: The True Story of Mental Illness as Told by Parents, to be published in 2014.
+Elin Abercrombie, MA, is a therapist and writer.
+Her current project is Behind the Wall: The True Story of Mental Illness as Told by Parents, was published in 2014.
 The mission of this work is to de-stigmatize mental illness and offer hope for families affected by brain disorders.
 She received her masters from Tufts University and completed an externship in family therapy at the Philadelphia Child Guidance Center.
 Elin has counseled families, adolescents, and young adults.
 She has worked with the Orange County Rape Crisis Center and Orange NAMI.

 Bert Fisher is president and CEO of Community Partnerships, Inc., which provides services to individuals with intellectual and/or developmental disabilities, mental health or substance abuse issues, brain injury, and economically disadvantaged youth.
 Fisher has more than 25 years of nonprofit experience including serving as vice-president of development for the Food Bank of Central and Easter North Carolina.
 A Duke graduate, he also worked there in managerial positions for 20 years.
-He lives with his wife, Leto Copeley, in Hillsborough.
+Bert lives with his wife, Leto Copeley, in Hillsborough.

 Cornell Lamb lll, BS, captain in the Carrboro Police Department, is currently the administrative division commander.
 He has been in law enforcement for 20 years, with 17 of those years at the Carrboro Police Department.
 A graduate of North Carolina Central University, he also has diplomas from the FBI Academy and the North Carolina Justice Academy Management Development Program.
 Lamb served in United States Army and was member of the 82nd Airborne.
 He is also a volunteer assistant football coach at Chapel Hill High School.